With Stronger Bones, You Move

 - Once-daily dosing

-- Pre-filled multi-dose pen
+- Pre-filled pen contains 28 doses

 - Self-administer any time of day